FallenMoonNetwork/CanaryLib/README.md

 Non-Maven
 -------------

-  Add CanaryLib and VIUtils 1.0.4 to the build path of your Plugin project.
+  Add CanaryLib (unshaded or shaded) and VIUtils 1.1.1 (if using unshaded) to the build path of your Plugin project.
   VIUtils downloads can be found at [http://wiki.visualillusionsent.net/VIUtils](http://wiki.visualillusionsent.net/VIUtils) or [http://repo.visualillusionsent.net/net/visualillusionsent/viutils/](http://repo.visualillusionsent.net/net/visualillusionsent/viutils/)

 Java Docs